mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     Your other minions have +1⚔️.

 name:     Grimes<br>
-text:     **Deploy** and **Dying Wish**: Summon a random minion from any tribe nearby.
+text:     **Deploy** and **Dying Wish**: Summon a random tribal minion nearby.

 name:     Grove Lion<br>
 text:     While this minion is on the battlefield, your General has Forcefield.

 name:     Inquisitor Kron<br>
 text:     **Provoke**<br>
-          Whenever you replace a card, summon a 2⚔️/2❤️ Prisoner with a random ability nearby.
+          Whenever you replace, summon a 2⚔️/2❤️ Prisoner with a random ability nearby.

 name:     Jax Truesight<br>
 text:     **Ranged** (2)<br>